 Circle of violence

-Senator Jon Kyl (R-AZ) recently issued a statement on the reauthorization of the Violence Against Women Act (VAWA).
-Sen.
+The U.S. House of Represents recently passed the reauthorization of the Violence Against Women Act (VAWA) (H.R.

 I read with great interest the opinion piece written by Lise Balk King entitled, "Vern Traversie and the Worst Place

 We’ve all heard the story by now: the vicious attack by a nude, face-eating cannibal in Florida over Memorial Day weekend.
 On a ramp of the MacArthur Causeway in Miami, Rudy Eugene spent approximately 18 minutes chewing the face off of a homeless man.

 In western South Dakota, it’s all about perception.
 If you are Indian, or appear to be Indian, you are routinely judged by the color of your skin regarding the content of your character.
 If you are white, there is also a set of assumptions made by those standing on the other side.

 Amid the current election excitement and heightened national focus on the politics of women’s issues, Congressional efforts to reauthorize the Violence

 This column was originally pubished in The Eastern Door, a community newspaper in the ancient Mohawk territory of Kahnawake, in Quebec.